whelmed/advanced_python_course/README.md

             * Use pytests to validate the functionality
         * Create Persistence Function Stubs

-* Sprint 05: [30min] Create Backend Process Manager, Configure Setup.py, Complete DB Persistence
+* Sprint 05: [2 x 15min] Create Backend Process Manager, Configure Setup.py, Complete DB Persistence
     * In this lesson we'll:
         * Create a Worker process to handle input
         * Create a Saver process to handle database persistence